System addons overview

 |---|---|---|

-| Directory registration | Which addon types exist in the environment | Confirm the addon type is registered before installation |
+| Directory registration | Which addon types exist in the environment | Confirm the Directory has registered the addon type before installing it |

 | UI enrichment | Category, icon, label, hidden status, and feature grouping | Use the System updates filters to find the right addon family |

-| System installation | Whether an addon factory is deployed for the platform | Install visible addon types with administrator permission |
+| System installation | Whether the platform has deployed an addon factory | Install visible addon types with administrator permission |

-| Addon workspace | Factory address, instance list, and addon-specific operations | Review instances and open detail pages for settlement, offering, or feature operations |
+| Addon workspace | Factory address, instance list, and addon-specific operations | Review instances and open detail pages for settlement, offering, or feature workflows |

 What addons do and do not own